-I’m always on the hunt for new ideas to implement in my daily life––I want to grow as a person and better my life, not only for myself but for my three kids as well.
+I’m always on the hunt to find new ideas to implement in my daily life—I want to grow as a person and better my life, not only for myself but for my three kids as well.
 I’m sure most parents feel this way!
 One of the latest concepts and lessons I’ve introduced?
 Money.
-I found this topic both fascinating to learnand to share with the kids.
-My husband loved the idea just as much and he’s encouraged me to go for it.
+I found this topic both fascinating to learn and to share with my kids!

 About a year ago, I was scrolling through YouTube (like some of us do) seeking new ideas, inspiration, and talks that would propel an innate desire to change my life and mindset.

 I like to do “purposeful” scrolling every so often to break up my need to watch endless videos of my guilty pleasures: reaction videos, drama channels or the (how to’s) and all that.